KDE/digikam-doc/asset_management/organize_find.rst

     - Contemplate, research, watch, and talk - but mostly listen.

-    - It's okay if the image is less than perfect because it has the strength to stand on its own merit described in the caption.
+    - It's okay if the image is less than perfect because it has the strength to stand on its own merit described in the **caption**.

 With digiKam you can enter unlimited amounts of text using internationalized alphabet (UTF-8) as caption.
 You can enter it for a selection of photos at the same time.
 When you export images to web services, the captions will be exported at choice into either/or/and caption/title of the web gallery system, no need to re-write the story for publishing.